Swap to Design & planning or Property management or go back to all job sectors

 In your local area

-As a construction plant mechanic, you'll:
+As a construction plant mechanic, you could:

 You may need to wear protective clothing.